-At a Group level, Wesfarmers considers the interests of a wide cross-section of stakeholders in a variety of ways, determined by the actual or potential impact of our business on their interests.
+Wesfarmers considers the interests of a cross-section of stakeholders in a variety of ways, determined by the actual or potential impact of our business on their interests.

 Wesfarmers is committed to long-term outcomes that benefit shareholders and our suppliers.
 We recognise robust negotiations are part of normal and acceptable business practice and contribute to innovation, efficiency and the long-term sustainability and competitiveness of all parties.

-Our divisions have close working relationships with their suppliers.
-They also have ethical sourcing audit and review systems for higher-risk suppliers.
-Our businesses are members of supplier bodies, recognise suppliers for positive actions and contributions through awards and meet with suppliers regularly and as requested.
+The divisions have close working relationships with their suppliers.
+They all maintain ethical sourcing policies and review systems for higher-risk suppliers.
+Team members are often members of supplier bodies and they recognise suppliers for positive actions and contributions through awards and meet with suppliers regularly and as requested.